Lachlan1005/Ising-Model-Solver/README.md

 Run "1DIsing.py" to solve for the 1D Ising model under some external magnetic field.

 ## 2D Ising Model
+The main portion of this project.
 Run "twoDIsing_MagField.py" to solve the 2D Ising model under some external magnetic field.
+In the output graphics, a blue dot/square represents a spin up site while a red one represents a spin down site.
 Run "tempMagnetisation.py" to plot temperature against magnetisation for the lattice.

 ## Notes and Saved Runs
 To view the fully rendered notes, visit the "Ising Model Notes" Folder and open "IsingNotes.pdf".
 Pre-saved solutions/quenches to the 2D Ising model are available as videos in the "Saved Runs Folder" and are too large